lidofinance/lido-improvement-proposals/LIPS/lip-30.md

 #### Burn external shares

-The "external accounting contract" can also burn a specified amount of stETH shares from its balance to unlock the corresponding external ether collateral, decreasing the stored `externalShares`, i.e., denoting:
+A staking vault can also burn a specified amount of stETH shares from its balance to unlock the corresponding external ether collateral, decreasing the stored `externalShares`, i.e., denoting:

 - $\Delta S_{\text{ext, burn}}$ as the number of external shares to burn: